There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 core unit in the Zoology major sequence
+- Level 3 core unit in the Zoology; Wildlife Conservation; Biodiversity and Evolution major sequences

 - Level 3 elective

-- Students are able to (1) understand major ideas in behavioural ecology including predator–prey interaction, social behaviour, signalling and communication and sexual selection; (2) develop research skills including experimental design, data collection, analysis and interpretation; (3) evaluate, critique, synthesise and understand the primary literature in behavioural ecology; and (4) learn to communicate clearly and concisely, demonstrating comprehension of the subject.
+Students are able to (1) understand major ideas in behavioural ecology and (2) develop research skills including experimental design, data collection, analysis and interpretation.

-- Typically this unit is assessed in the following ways: (1) a two-hour end-of-semester examination; (2) contribution to discussion groups and a written and oral report on a case study; and (3) a report on a research project written as a scientific paper.
+Indicative assessments in this unit are as follows: (1) a two-hour end-of-semester examination; (2) revision quizzes; and (3) a report on a research project written as a scientific paper.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

-- Associate Professor Jonathan Evans and Associate Professor Joseph Tomkins
+- Professor Jonathan Evans and Associate Professor Joseph Tomkins

 - Unit rules